okaybenji/bitbout/README.md

 2-4 players duke it out while trying not to fall to their doom.
 Each player has 3 lives and limited HP.
 Last man or woman standing wins!

-Code, design and music by Benji Kay. [@okaybenji](http://twitter.com/okaybenji) Art and animation by Adam Bing. [@Exciteless](http://twitter.com/Exciteless)
+Code, design and music by Benji Kay. [@okaybenji](http://twitter.com/okaybenji)

+Art and animation by Adam Bing. [@Exciteless](http://twitter.com/Exciteless)

-Written with [Phaser](http://github.com/photonstorm/phaser), with [Subpoly](http://github.com/okaybenji/subpoly) for real-time SFX and [chiptune2.js](https://github.com/deskjet/chiptune2.js) for music.
+Written with [Phaser](http://github.com/photonstorm/phaser), with [chiptune2.js](https://github.com/deskjet/chiptune2.js) for SFX and music.

 1. Install dependencies via **`npm install`**
 2. Build with **`npm run build`** or auto-build when scripts change with **`npm run watch`**